Google’s Efforts to Combat Online Child Sexual Abuse Material FAQs

 What does Google do to deter users from seeking out CSAM on Search?

 Google deploys safety by design principles to deter users from seeking out CSAM on Search.
 It's our policy to block search results that lead to child sexual abuse material that appears to sexually victimize, endanger, or otherwise exploit children.
 We are constantly updating our algorithms to combat these evolving threats.
+We always remove CSAM when it is identified and we demote all content from sites with a high proportion of CSAM content.
 We apply extra protections to searches that we understand are seeking CSAM content.
 We filter out explicit sexual results if the search query seems to be seeking CSAM, and for queries seeking adult explicit content, Search won’t return imagery that includes children, to break the association between children and sexual content.
 In many countries, users who enter queries clearly related to CSAM are shown a prominent warning that child sexual abuse imagery is illegal, with information on how to report this content to trusted organizations.
 When these warnings are shown, we have found that users are less likely to continue looking for this material.

 How does Google contribute to the child safety ecosystem to combat CSAM?

 Google’s child safety team builds technology that accurately detects, reports and removes CSAM to protect our users and prevent children from being harmed on Google products.
-To ensure the broader ecosystem also has access to this technology and help prevent online proliferation of child sexual abuse material, we developed the Child Safety toolkit to share this powerful technology with the rest of the industry and help prevent online proliferation of child sexual abuse material.
+We developed the Child Safety toolkit to ensure the broader ecosystem also has access to this powerful technology, and to help prevent online proliferation of child sexual abuse material.
 Additionally, we provide Google’s Hash Matching API to NCMEC to help them prioritize and review CyberTipline reports more efficiently, allowing them to hone in on those reports involving children who need immediate help.

-We are also an active member of several coalitions, such as the Technology Coalition, the ICT Coalition, the WeProtect Global Alliance, and INHOPE and the Fair Play Alliance, that bring companies and NGOs together to develop solutions that disrupt the exchange of CSAM online and prevent the sexual exploitation of children.
+We are also an active member of several coalitions, such as the Technology Coalition, the WeProtect Global Alliance, and INHOPE, that bring companies and NGOs together to develop solutions that disrupt the exchange of CSAM online and prevent the sexual exploitation of children.
+Google prioritizes participation in these coalitions, and in our work with NGOs like NCMEC and Thorn, we share our expertise, explore best practices, and learn more about the latest threats on key child safety issues.

 How can government agencies send legal requests to Google associated with a CyberTip?